davef2171/GettingCleaningDataCourseAssignment/README.txt

 - 'README.txt'

 - 'Original_README.txt' a copy of the original README.txt file describing the original data

+- 'CodeBook.txt' a description of the data in the summary dadset

 - 'summary.txt' the data set is a 180 row set of 79 variable which  are means of values which were normalized and bounded within [-1,1].